Organic Gardening and Farming

 The Farm envisions a world in which all communities have access to healthy, locally-grown, organic food and herbal medicine which are grown in ways that are both environmentally and personally sustainable.

 What is Organic?

-Here at The Ecovillage we go far beyond what is classified as 'Certified Organic' according to the USDA.
+Here at The Farm we go far beyond what is classified as 'Certified Organic' according to the USDA.
 Growing food and interacting with the Earth is a significant part of our soul's journey in this life.
 We go much beyond not using any chemical spray or fertilizers - our intent is to make the garden as sustainable as possible.
 We get our fertilizer from nature's gifts - leaves, grass, straw, animal manure, compost, green manure crops (crops grown specifically to be tilled into the soil to add nutrients).
 We use a method of mulching and planting that promote a biological rich soil, full of earthworms and decaying organic matter.
 The mulching also holds in moisture, which means we water less, and keeps down most weeds as well.
 We use the raised bed method of gardening, which needs less tilling and therefore less fossil fuel input.
 Our compost comes from our food scraps and also from local restaurants.
 Swells (basically terraces) in the garden allow water to seep into beds also prevent erosion.
 We start almost of all our plants from seed (much heirloom) and try to save as many seeds as possible from year to year.
 We companion plant as much as possible to allow a more natural and balanced space, which helps to keep the insect populations in check.